Tools4everBV/HelloID-Conn-SA-Sync-EntraID-Groups-To-SelfService-Products/README.md

 # HelloID-Conn-SA-Sync-EntraID-Groups-To-SelfService-Products

 > [!IMPORTANT]
+> **Best Practice - Maximum Synchronization Frequency: Once per day**
+>
+> **Why this maximum?**
+> New resources are typically created daily or weekly, not hourly.
+More frequent synchronization causes unnecessary API calls and processing load on both source systems and HelloID without business value.
+>
+> If a higher frequency is required for your organization, please contact **Tools4ever Support**.
+This helps us understand your use case and provide proper guidance.

+> [!IMPORTANT]
 > This repository contains the connector and configuration code only.
 The implementer is responsible to acquire the connection details such as username, password, certificate, etc. You might even need to sign a contract or agreement with the supplier before implementing this connector.
 Please contact the client's application manager to coordinate the connector requirements.

 > [!WARNING]